 Richard and his partner Laura Engel are also the producers of stage productions and live film music concert experiences including Danny Elfman’s Music From The Films of Tim Burton which had its premiere at Royal Albert Hall and has toured around the world.
 Richard was also the creative director and producer of the highly acclaimed Disney’s The Little Mermaid in Concert at The Hollywood Bowl.
-Richard and Laura produced the Emmy Award-winning PBS broadcast Live From Lincoln Center – Danny Elfman’s Music From the Films of Tim Burton and Danny Elfman Halloween at The Hollywood Bowl – Tim Burton’s The Nightmare Before Christmas In Concert – Live to Film which sold out The Hollywood Bowl two nights in a row on October 31st and November 1st, 2015 and returned to the Bowl in 2016 for three nights from October 28th-30th.
+Richard and Laura produced the Emmy Award-winning PBS broadcast Live From Lincoln Center – Danny Elfman’s Music From the Films of Tim Burton and Disney’s Tim Burton’s The Nightmare Before Christmas Live in Concert at the Hollywood Bowl which sold out two nights in a row on October 31st and November 1st, 2015 and returned to the Bowl in 2016 for three nights from October 28th-30th.
 Additionally, they executive produced the historic Danny Elfman & Tim Burton 25th Anniversary Music Box which received a Grammy nomination for Best Box Set.

-Richard also directed and produced A Whole New World of Alan Menken which debuted at the Segerstrom Center for the Arts and Evil Dead Live in Concert: A Halloween Experience which premiered at The Theatre at Ace Hotel.
+Most recently, Richard directed and produced La La Land in Concert: A Live-to-Film Celebration at the Hollywood Bowl and A Whole New World of Alan Menken which debuted at the Segerstrom Center for the Arts and appeared at the D23 Expo 2017.
+He also directed and produced Evil Dead Live in Concert: A Halloween Experience which premiered at The Theatre at Ace Hotel.

 Laura Engel is co-owner of Kraft-Engel Management, one of the world’s leading representatives of film, television and theatre composers, songwriters and music supervisors.

 Over the years, Laura’s clients have garnered some of the most prestigious honors in the entertainment business; from Oscars, Golden Globes, Emmys to BAFTAs and Grammys.
-Engel’s clientele has earned overwhelming acclaim in recent years and the trend continued in 2015 with Alexandre Desplat’s seventh and eighth Oscar nominations for his scores to the The Imitation Game and The Grand Budapest Hotel.
+Engel’s clientele has earned overwhelming acclaim in recent years and the trend continued in 2018 with Alexandre Desplat’s second Oscar win for his score to the Guillermo Del Toro film The Shape of Water.
+Desplat also won the Golden Globe and BAFTA for Best Original Score.
 In 2015, Desplat won the Oscar, BAFTA and Grammy for Best Score for The Grand Budapest Hotel.